FujoWebDev/lexicon-guestbook/appview/README.md

   the network—like a new guestbook being created, or a new comment being made or deleted—and storing their data

-In short and technical terms, the AppView server and the Ingestor share the same underlying database: the AppView one uses it to retrieve data about the guestbook and provide information to app developers, while the Ingestor fills it with new data as it comes in.
+In short and more technical terms, this AppView server and the Ingestor share the same underlying database: the AppView uses it to retrieve data about guestbooks and provide information to app developers, while the Ingestor fills that database with new data as it comes in.

 ## _Why_ are AppViews?

 If you're used to a different paradigm (or are curious by nature) you may be
-wondering: why create AppViews at all?
+wondering: why are we building "AppViews" in the first place?

-**AppViews help developers quickly and easily write different fun, creative and (hopefully) useful applications that rely on the same underlying data.** They do this by letting them skip some of the repetitive-but-alas-necessary work each needs to make their ideas happen: storing and retrieving user data.
+**AppViews help developers quickly and easily write different fun, creative and (hopefully) useful applications that rely on the same underlying data.** They do this by letting them skip some of the repetitive-but-alas-necessary work each needs to make their ideas happen: storing and retrieving user data, and turning it into useful information.

 ### Our Guestbook AppView